fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 Without upper and lower bounds, `update` can return any member of the infinitely large set of integers.

-## VI.
-A remote data cache as a finite state machine
+We can write a similar update function that changes the state of the remote data cache.
+This is the heart of the state machine.
+`updateCache` takes a `CacheEvent` event and a current `Cache` state, and returns a new `Cache` state.
+The state will change according to the rules defined in the state change table above.

+{% highlight elm %}
+updateCache : CacheEvent a c -> Cache a b -> Cache a b updateCache event current =
+    case current of
+        Empty ->
+            case event of
+                Sync ->
+                    EmptySyncing

+                Error nextError ->
+                    EmptyInvalid nextError

+                Update nextData ->
+                    Filled nextData

+        EmptyInvalid currentError ->
+            case event of
+                Sync ->
+                    EmptyInvalidSyncing currentError

+        -- etc.
+{% endhighlight %}

-Thinking of a remote data cache as a finite state machine does not necessitate any particular implementation.
+There is no prescribed implementation of a remote data cache as a finite state machine.
 States, events, and transitions should reflect the needs of the application.
 And state machines themselves come in several varieties.
 My primary purpose is to make the conceptual connection.
 Nonetheless, it is not enough to say "just use a finite state machine".
-Implementing the remote data cache as a state machine was not straightforward so I want to touch on a few of the details.
+Implementing a state machine for this purpose is not trivial, so I want to touch on a few of the details.

-The first step is to define an `updateCache` function.
-This is the heart of the cache system.
-`updateCache` takes a `CacheEvent` event and a current `Cache` state, and returns a new `Cache` state.
-The state will change according to the rules defined in the state change table above.

-{% highlight elm %}
-updateCache : -> CacheEvent a c -> Cache a b -> Cache a b
-{% endhighlight %}
+## VII.
+Not really polymorphic transitions

-Before we implement `updateCache`, we must remember that this cache system should be compatible with different types of data.
+Before implementing `updateCache`, we must remember that this cache system should be compatible with different types of data.
 There is one problem here.
-When the state of the cache changes, it is sometimes necessary to change the data itself.
+When the state of the cache changes, it's sometimes necessary to change the data itself.
 For example, the `Update b` event might require us to merge new data with existing data if the state of the cache is `Filled b`.
 How the data changes is probably specific to the type of data.
-So the cache must do some type-specific transformations while remaining uncoupled to any type.
+So the cache must do some type-specific transformations while remaining uncoupled to the type.

 The solution is to pass transitions into the state machine.
 These transitions are hooks for moments in the process of changing the state.